nageshchauhan/thinkofjava.io/java/Collection/3_collection_framework/list.md

 ### Constructors
 1. `ArrayList l = new ArrayList()`<br>
 Creates an empty ArrayList object with default initial capacity 10.
-Once it is reaches its max capacity then a new ArrayList object will be created with new Capacity = ((Current capacity * 3/2) +1).
+Once it is reaches its max capacity then a new ArrayList object will be created with **new Capacity = ((Current capacity x 3/2) +1)**.

 2. `ArrayList l = new ArrayList(int initialCapacity)`<br>
 Creates an empty ArrayList object with specified initial capacity.